-- 1. From the Calendar menu, select Calendar Plan Templates. - 2.
+- 1. In the Quick Launch, search for and select "Calendar Plan Templates." - 2.
 From the Calendar Plan Template List, click the plus (+) sign next to the Area of Practice to which the Calendar Plan Template is assigned. - 3.
 Highlight the Calendar Plan Template to be processed. - 4.
 Click the Process Template button. - 5.
 In the Process Template window, specify a Plan name and make any changes to the remaining fields in the Process Template window. - 6.
 Click OK. - 7.
 If a template item requires additional information, the Calendar File window will be displayed.
 Add the information and close the Calendar File window. - 8.
 Once the Calendar Plan is generated, a Preview of Plan window will be displayed.
 To accept the plan, click the Accept Plan button. - 9.
 In the Calendar Plan Templates window, click Close.